 Check Out Book Delivery Services

 There’s also an Amazon Prime Book Box.
-You pick your child’s reading level and preferences, and then a box of new books are delivered every 1, 2, or 3 months — it’s about $22.99 a box.
+You pick your child’s reading level and preferences, and then a box of new books are delivered every 1, 2, or 3 months.
 What’s fun about this, is that there’s a sense of adventure and surprise.

 Cratejoy.com has a similar-type kids’ books subscription program.
 You pick the book bundle type (there are several options), which can include mixed books and themed projects as well.
 There’s even a Spanish-language book box.

 Lillypost.com is another kids book service for young children through age 7 — you pick your box and plan, and with each box the company donates a book to either one of two charities, Project Night Night for homeless children or The Children’s Book Bank for low-income children in Toronto.

 (Note: updated from the original post on 6/22/18)